electricimp/ConnectionManager/README.md

 This method assigns a callback function to the onDisconnect event.
 The onDisconnect event will fire every time the connection state changes from online to offline, or when ConnectionManager’s *disconnect()* method is called (even if the device is already disconnected).

 ConnectionManager allows for multiple onDisconnect callbacks to be registered.
 Each of the callbacks should have a unique string identifier passed as a second parameter to the `onDisconnect` callback setter.
-If the `callbackId` is not specified, a default value id value is used.
+If the `callbackId` is not specified, a default value id value is used (`"DEFAULT_CB_ID"`).
 Calling the setter function multiple times with the same (or omitted) `callbackId` overwrites the previously set callback.

+Calling a fuction with the first parameter equals to `null` unregisters a callback for the specified (or the default) callback id.

 The callback method takes a single parameter, *expected*, which is `true` when the onDisconnect event fired due to *disconnect()* being called, and `false` otherwise (an unexpected state change from connected to disconnected).